pouljohn1/johny-code-experiences/courses/frameworks-clash/1-nextjs/2-chapter.md

 - Added `getChats()` call to fetch chats
 - Passed the `chats` data to `ChatSidebar`

+> **Is it safe to call `getChats()` directly in a component?**
+>
+> You might be wondering whether calling `getChats()`, which is a database function, directly in a component is safe.
+What if it were called on the client side?
+Wouldn't that make it vulnerable by exposing private data?
+>
+> The answer is **no, it's completely safe**!
+Since `RootLayout` is a **Server Component**, `getChats()` will only be called on the server.
+The results, along with the component JSX, are then passed to the client.
+No database credentials or sensitive logic ever reach the browser.
+Pure magic! ✨

 ## Displaying Chats

 Now let's update `components/ChatSidebar.tsx` to display the chats: